jocerfranquiz/jocerfranquiz/README.md

 ### Hello, stranger.
 Pick one option:

--> Learn more about Algebra, Categories, Algorithms, Functional Programming
+-> Learn more about Algebra, Categories, Algorithms, Programming

--> Create programs on Python, C, Lisp
+-> Create programs with Python, C, Lisp, BQN

--> Craft compilers, and interpreters
+-> Craft parsers, compilers, and interpreters

 -> Find me as `@jocerfranquiz` on Twitter